DevExpress/devextreme-documentation/concepts/40 Angular Components/20 Component Configuration Syntax/85 Angular Change Detection Specifics.md

             }
         }

-[note]We recommend you to use an arrow function with this approach.
+[note]We recommend that you use an arrow function with this technique.